 Said God slammed his fist in fury and a loud thunderclap went off above them, "I am not making them marry anyone!"
 He roared.

 But Hera was having none of that as she leveled her husband under a withering glare and in an icy tone she said, "The council has voted Husband, even the King isn't above the law."

 "Well fine then!
 If you are so hell-bent on this decision then it would be my daughter Thalia who marries his son!
-Leave Artemis and Athena out of this Hera! they are sworn maidens!
-You can't do this to them" he cried frantically.
+Leave Artemis and Athena out of this Hera!
+They are sworn maidens!
+You can't do this to them." he cried.

 The mighty Zeus slumped on his throne and sighed in defeat as he finally admitted that there was nothing he could do, the council had voted.